-(2) The selection procedures shall be uniformly and consistently applied to all applicants and apprentices within each selection procedure utilized.

-(3) The selection procedures shall comply with title I of the Americans with Disabilities Act and EEOC's implementing regulations under part 1630.
-This procedure shall not screen out or tend to screen out an individual with a disability or a class of individuals with disabilities, on the basis of disability, unless the standard, test or other selection criteria, as used by the program sponsor, is shown to be job-related for the position in question and is consistent with business necessity.

-(d) The selection procedure shall be facially neutral in terms of race, color, religion, national origin, sex, sexual orientation, age (40 or older), genetic information, and disability.
+- (2) The selection procedures shall be uniformly and consistently applied to all applicants and apprentices within each selection procedure utilized. - (3) The selection procedures shall comply with title I of the Americans with Disabilities Act and EEOC's implementing regulations under part 1630.
+This procedure shall not screen out or tend to screen out an individual with a disability or a class of individuals with disabilities, on the basis of disability, unless the standard, test or other selection criteria, as used by the program sponsor, is shown to be job-related for the position in question and is consistent with business necessity. - (d) The selection procedure shall be facially neutral in terms of race, color, religion, national origin, sex, sexual orientation, age (40 or older), genetic information, and disability.

 DWD 296.11 Invitation to self-identify as an individual with a disability.
-(1) PRE-OFFER
+(1) PRE-OFFER INVITATION.

-INVITATION.
 A sponsor adopting an affirmative action program under s.
 DWD 296.04 shall invite applicants for apprenticeship to inform the sponsor whether the applicant believes they are an individual with a disability as defined in s.
 DWD 296.02 (12).
 This invitation shall be provided to each applicant when the applicant applies or is considered for apprenticeship.
 The invitation may be included with the application materials for apprenticeship but shall be separate from the application.

-(2) POST-OFFER INVITATION.
+- (2) POST-OFFER INVITATION.
 Any time after acceptance into the registered apprenticeship program, but before the applicant begins their apprenticeship, a sponsor shall invite the applicant to inform the sponsor whether the applicant believes they are an individual with a disability as defined under s.
-DWD time invitation to each current apprentice to inform that sponsor if the apprentice is an individual with a disability as defined under s.
+DWD 296.02 (12). - (3) APPRENTICES.
+Within the time frame identified under sub.
+(7) a sponsor shall provide a one-time invitation to each current apprentice to inform that sponsor if the apprentice is an individual with a disability as defined under s.
 DWD 296.02 (12).
 A sponsor shall make this invitation using the language and manner prescribed by the U.S. department of labor employment and training administration.
 A sponsor shall remind apprentices on a yearly basis that the apprentice may voluntarily update their disability status.